MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vscode-extension.md

     :::image type="content" source="media/code-optimizations-vscode-extension/connect-command.png" alt-text="Screenshot of the results from running the code-optimizations connect command in Visual Studio Code.":::

-1. Follow the prompts in the Copilot response to generate fixes for other issues.
+1. Generate fixes for other issues by following the prompts in the Copilot response.

 #### Optimize your code